benhamill/wending-warrens/kobolds/biology.md

 the ground during locomotion).

-Even more rare are individuals whose spiky protrusions continue down the spine and onto the dorsal side of the tale or onto the face and jaw.
+Even more rare are individuals whose spiky protrusions continue down the spine and onto the dorsal side of the tail or onto the face and jaw.
 These are generally longer than other kobolds' spikes, ranging from a half inch to two inches long.
 While they may look fearsome, they are not very sharp but they might be useful for a good scratch.